michielbdejong/tripledoc/docs/writing-a-solid-app/5-writing-data.md

 So what's next?
 Start writing your own App!
 Find a Vocabulary that matches your use case; we've used Schema.org here, but you can find many more at [Linked Open Vocabularies](https://lov.linkeddata.es/dataset/lov/).
-And if you're stuck and need help, do not hesitate to ask your question at the [Solid Forum](https://forum.solidproject.org/).
+And if you're stuck and need help, please don't hesitate to ask questions at the [Solid Forum](https://forum.solidproject.org/).

 Good luck!